 Straddling the equator, this land of startling contrasts extends from Amazon jungle across the desert-like páramo and snow-capped Andean volcanoes to the Pacific coastline.
 Wildlife enthusiasts can see a staggering number of species, many of which are endemic – there are 1,650 bird species alone.

 Straddling the equator in the Pacific Ocean, submarine volcanic activity caused this archipelago to rise from the seabed.
 Millions of years of isolation then allowed species to evolve through natural selection, creating a unique biological identity.
 There are no predators, so the animals know no fear – allowing close encounters

 Historically, Guiana consisted of the region north of the Amazon and east of the Orinoco – the "Land of many waters".
 Colonised by the Dutch, it became a British colony – British Guiana – for over 200 years until independence in 1966.
 Guyana is the only South American nation with English as its language.

 Lying between the United States and the Central American isthmus, Mexico has Gulf of Mexico/Caribbean and Pacific coastlines, separated by extensions of the Rocky Mountains.
 The volcanic Sierra Nevada runs east-west with peaks reaching over 5,000 metres.
 This contorted topography explains the region’s remarkable biodiversity.

 Trinidad & Tobago

 The two main islands of Trinidad and Tobago, the most southerly nation in the Caribbean, are distinctly different.
-Tobago is a premier ecotourism destination with ancient rainforest and stunning coral reefs.
+Tobago is a premier ecotourism destination with ancient rainforest and spectacular coral reefs.
 Trinidad is considered to be more “ordinary”, though its coasts and interior conceal numerous wildlife experiences.